openebs/openebs/k8s/demo/galera-xtradb-cluster/deployments/README.md

 persistentvolumeclaim "datadir-claim-1" created
 ```

-Wait till the pxc-node1 YAML is processed, after which repeat the step with pxc-node2 and pxc-node3 YAMLs.
+Wait until the pxc-node1 YAML is processed.
+Repeat the step with pxc-node2 and pxc-node3 YAMLs.

-Verify that all the replicas are up and running :
+Verify that all the replicas are up and running:

 ```
 test@Master:~/galera-deployment$ kubectl get pods